idebtor/JoyAI/01GettingStarted.md

       C:\Users\user\AppData\Roaming\GitHub Desktop\window-state.json
       ```

+## Install Atom.
+  1. Atom is a text editor that most professional programmers love nowadays.
+  2. Start Atom.
+  3. Install some of essential packages recommended for C/C++ programmers listed below:

+    - Autosave
+      - It automatically saves files when the editors loses focus, are destroyed, or when the window is closed.
+Believe or not, it is disabled by default. __You must check `enabled`__ in config setting or from the Autosave section of the Settings view.

+    - Markdown-preview
+      - Open a rendered version of the Markdown in the current editor with `ctrl-shift-m`.
+    - File-icons
+    - Mini-maps

+    __Themes of my personal preference__:
+      - UI Theme: __Atom Dark__
+      - Syntax Theme: __Oceanic Next__

+    __Note for Multi-screen users:__

+    If Atom is displayed off-screen, do the following:
+      1. Alt + Tab to choose the atom window
+      2. Alt + Space to open the context menu
+      3. Press 'm' to select move
+      4. Press any arrow key once
+      5. Move your mouse (The misplaced window will follow your cursor.)

 ## Are ready for 'Hello World!' program in Python?
   - Open a console.
 (You may use cmd or powershell in Windows.)